Schedule an allergy evaluation:

 Sheboygan (920) 457-2100

-Whether or not you develop hay fever or asthma symptoms depends greatly on the amount of pollen in the air.
+Hay fever is a form of allergic rhinitis that is caused by outdoor particles, including plant pollen.
+Whether or not you develop hay fever symptoms depends on the amount of pollen in the air.
 On hot, dry, windy days, a significant amount of pollen is usually in the air.
-However, on cool, damp, dry days, there is less because it’s washed to the ground.
+However, on cool, damp, dry days, less is present because it’s washed to the ground.